top of page

 What caught my interest in sharks was the mystery of them and how many different types there are.
 Not knowing much information about them and seeing how misunderstood they are.
 They are believed to be monsters of the ocean.
 They ”infest” the water.
 I have always believed that Sharks do not infest the water; that is their home.
 If anything, we infest their waters.
 I am currently starting in my field by looking into graduate schools.
 My focus is between shark behavior and conservation.
 Maybe I will be able to find a way to infuse both.

 Q:) What advice do you have for someone wanting to get into marine science?
-Where can they start and tips do you have on classes/skills?

 I am just graduating from Florida International University with a BS in Marine Biology.
 I would say that it is never too late to study Marine Biology, and anyone can do it.
 When people hear marine biologists, they don't imagine someone like me.
 They imagine an older white male in a lab coat.
 Well, I'm here to break that perception.
 When picking classes, I one hundred percent, believe that one should get to know their professor.